GUIDE TO THE RIVER DON

 NAME OF RIVER: Don.

-PUT-INS/ TAKE-OUTS: Get in just above Stocksbridge.
+PUT-INS/ TAKE-OUTS: Get in just above Stocksbridge (SK 292 981).
 From Sheffield take the A6102 to just under the other side of the A616 after Stocksbridge.
 Here there is a car park.
-Get out at Sheffield canoe club's lock up just off the A6102 at Oughtibridge.
+Get out at Sheffield canoe club's lock up just off the A6102 at Oughtibridge (SK309937) or for a slightly longer trip (SK 319 919).

-TIME NEEDED: 1-2 hours depending on play time.
+TIME NEEDED: 1-2 hours depending on play time - possibly up to 3 hours for the longer trip.

 ACCESS HASSLES: OK.
-But get out at Sheffield canoe club's lock up.
-There is no access down to Oughtibridge weir.
+For shorter trip get out at Sheffield canoe club's lock up or carry on to the footbridge and egress river right across from Middlewood Tavern.
 Lower section OK and Sheffield canoe club have loads of information of the lower bit.

 WATER LEVEL INDICATORS: At Oughtibridge if you can see the bottom of the weir it will be shallow and pretty naff.
 If the weir has quite a bit of water going down so it is all covered and a small to medium wave appears at the bottom it will be a nice run.
 If the weir disappears and trees are floating down it could get entertaining.
 It needs around 24 hours of rain to make it worth doing.
 If it is going through all 3 arches and you can't see any midstream rocks below the bridge then it will be fun.
 If it looks scrappy and you can see the ledge river right below the bridge then it will be a bit of a rock dodge.
 Usually only worth it after significant rain.